Organizations Specific To Ependymoma

 This group is for parents and/or primary caregivers of a child that was originally diagnosed with ependymoma under the age of 18.

-SCTA is a caring community on the web, established by survivors, who have been given the overwhelming diagnosis of a spinal cord tumor.
+SCTA is a caring community, established by survivors, who have been given the overwhelming diagnosis of a spinal cord tumor.

 This group is for low-grade brain tumor patients and their families to provide support, information and inspiration to each other.